- 18 National Championships in 20 years

-The Women's League of the Western Collegiate Hockey Association, the top league in all of women's collegiate hockey, proudly celebrates its 21st season of competition in 2019-20, its first under the leadership of Commissioner Jennifer Flowers.
+The Women's League of the Western Collegiate Hockey Association, the top league in all of women's collegiate hockey, proudly celebrates its 22nd season of competition in 2020-21, its second under the leadership of Commissioner Jennifer Flowers.

 Founded in 1999, the WCHA has been at the forefront of growing and raising the profile of women's hockey nationwide as the league continues to churn out national champions, Patty Kazmaier winners, Olympians and professional players.
 The league consists of seven premier institutions that offer the best in both educational and athletic environments.

 The league welcomed its sixth Minnesota-based member with the University of St. Thomas (Tommies) joined for the 2021-22 campaign, rounding out the eight-team membership of Bemidji State (Beavers), University of Minnesota (Gophers), University of Minnesota Duluth (Bulldogs), Minnesota State University (Mavericks), The Ohio State University (Buckeyes), St. Cloud State University (Huskies) and University of Wisconsin (Badgers).

 No women's hockey conference can top the impressive list of national accomplishments of the WCHA.
 Since 1998, member teams have earned a record 18 NCAA and AWCHA national championships while finishing as the national runner-up seven times.
 Since the inception of the NCAA women's ice hockey championship in 2001, the WCHA has won 17 titles, landed at least one team in every Frozen Four and iced two or more teams in 15 Frozen Fours.